w3c/baggage/baggage/HTTP_HEADER_FORMAT.md

 baggage: serverNode=DF:28
 ```

-For example, if you need to annotate logs with some request- specific information, you could propagate a property using the baggage header.
+For example, if you need to annotate logs with some request-specific information, you could propagate a property using the baggage header.

 ```
 baggage: userId=alice